AdnaneKhan/gato-x/docs/user-guide/advanced/fine-grained-tokens.md

 #### Public Repository Handling

-For public repositories, Gato-X performs write permission probes for scopes such as issues, pull_request, and actions because most public repo read endpoints always succeed regardless of the token's scopes.
+For public epositories, Gato-X performs directly skips to permission probes for scopes such as issues, pull_request, and actions because most public repo read endpoints always succeed regardless of the token's scopes.

 ## Security Implications